Search

 Key takeaways

-1. It's generally best to hold enough liquid investments to cover between two and five years' worth of planned spending.
+2. It's generally best to hold enough liquid investments to cover between two and five years' worth of planned expenses.

-2. Depending on economic elements like market volatility, interest rates and inflation, there are times when holding more liquid cash can be more or less advantageous than others.
+3. Depending on economic elements like market volatility, interest rates and inflation, holding more liquid cash can be more or less advantageous than other investment options.

-3. Regardless of how high interest rates are, liquid cash investments are not likely to perform as well as other investments over a long time.
+4. Regardless of how high interest rates are, liquid cash investments are not likely to perform as well as long-term investments.

 As you build and maintain your portfolio over the years, you probably want to know how much of it should be liquid in cash or cash-like investments you can access quickly—holdings like savings, checking and money market accounts and short-term investments.